Tanq16/blog_site/_posts/2023-06-25-cloudfoxable.md

 awsn ec2 start-instances --instance-id i-0hshshshshhshs --region us-west-2 --profile lambda_ec2
 ```

-This instates the key into the instance and allows SSH-ing into the instance associated with the `ec2_privileged` role, which allows us to start an SSM session with the other instance with `double_tap2` tag and associated role `double_tap_secret` to read the secret flag &rarr;
+This instates the key into the instance and allows SSH-ing into the instance associated with the `ec2_privileged` role, which allows us to start an SSM session with the other instance with the `double_tap2` tag and associated role `double_tap_secret` to read the secret flag &rarr;

 ```bash
 awsn ssm start-session --target i-06eeb27aff191127a --region us-west-2 --profile ec2_privileged